 Events and Trainings

 Unitarian Universalists believe that we are better together.
 When we come together, we can create change, nurture our spirits and learn new things.
 Our faith offers many opportunities to gather amongst peers and in multigenerational community alike.
 From local to international, you can find an event that's right for you.
-For even more events, check out Events and Opportunities on Blue Boat Blog.
+For even more events, stay in the loop by signing up for the HubLetter or check out Events and Opportunities on Blue Boat Blog.

 Thousands of UUs gather every year at General Assembly.
 Youth and young adults are vital members of the GA community.
 Scholarship and grant opportunities are available for both youth and young adults (PDF).